the exercise yard at the State Penitentiary in Richmond, which closed in 1990

 Source: Library of Virginia, Virginia Memory, Virginia State Penitentiary Photograph Collection

-Incarcerating a prisoner was not a simple challenge in colonial Virginia.
-The initial structures built by the English were "earth fast," meaning the frame was placed directly on the ground without a stone foundation and wood in moist soil rotted within a few years.
+Incarcerating someone was not a simple challenge.
+The initial structures built by the English colonists were "earth fast."
+The wooden timber frame of the building was placed directly on the ground without a stone foundation, and wood in moist soil rotted within a few years.
+A brick jail with a stone foundation was the obvious alternative, but Virginia counties could not afford to build many brick buildings.

-In addition, feeding a prisoner while prohibiting him from working was a high burden to impose on the rest of the colonial Virginians who paid taxes to finance government operations.
+Feeding a prisoner while prohibiting him from working was a high burden to impose on the rest of the colonial Virginians who paid taxes to finance government operations.
 The lower the cost of government operations, the lower the taxes.
-It made more sense to impose a fine or a whipping, rather than to impose a jail sentence to punish criminal behavior.
-A common crime was for indentured servants to run away before serving their time, and the typical punishment was to extend the term of service.
-By using a financial or physical punishment rather than imprisonment, the community was not burdened by the costs of jails or jailors.
+It made more sense to impose a fine or a whipping, rather than to impose a prison sentence to punish criminal behavior.

 Shortly after the capital of Virginia was moved from Jamestown to Williamsburg in 1699, a sturdy brick "gaol" (jail) was constructed in Williamsburg next to the colonial Capitol building.
-The whole jail was 20x30 feet, which is the size of a modern great room in today's suburban homes.
+The whole jail was 20x30 feet, the size of a modern great room in today's suburban homes.
 In the first version of that tiny jail, there were two even tinier 10x10 foot cells.2

 The sanitary and jail crowding standards of that time were far different than today.
 In 1779, seven prisoners were incarcerated in just one cell, and that space included the toilet.
 The top British official captured at Detroit, Lieutenant Governor Henry Hamilton, wrote:3